TakanobuSaito/bnmanual/README.md

-GitHub Pages Test
+"GitHub Pages" Test
-These files are parts of another repository.
+These files are temporary.
+Those come from another repository.